Microsoft Windows version history: Windows 3.1

 In 1992 and 1993, Microsoft released Windows for Workgroups (WfW), which was available both as an add-on for existing Windows 3.1 installations and in a version that included the base Windows environment and the networking extensions all in one package.
 Windows for Workgroups included improved network drivers and protocol stacks, and support for peer-to-peer networking.
 There were two versions of Windows for Workgroups – 3.1 and 3.11.
 Unlike prior versions, Windows for Workgroups 3.11 ran in 386 Enhanced Mode only, and needed at least an 80386SX processor.
 One optional download for WfW was the "Wolverine" TCP/IP protocol stack, which allowed for easy access to the Internet through corporate networks.

 All these versions continued version 3.0's impressive sales pace.
-Even though the 3.1x series still lacked most of the important features of OS/2, such as long file names, a desktop, or protection of the system against misbehaving applications, Microsoft quickly took over the OS and GUI markets for the IBM PC.
+Even though the 3.1x series still lacked most of the important features of OS/2, such as long file names, a desktop, or preemptive multitasking, Microsoft quickly took over the OS and GUI markets for the IBM PC.
 The Windows API became the de facto standard for consumer software.

 On December 31, 2001, Microsoft declared Windows 3.1 obsolete and stopped providing support and updates for the system.
 However, OEM licensing for Windows for Workgroups 3.11 on embedded systems continued to be available until November 1, 2008.